swiftlang/swift/docs/CToSwiftNameTranslation.md

 ## Objective-C Properties

+Property names are transformed according to the "omit needless words" process described in [CToSwiftNameTranslation-OmitNeedlessWords.md][].
+This process attempts to omit superfluous type names and other words that make a name fit the Cocoa Naming Guidelines for Objective-C but not the Swift API Design Guidelines.
+The transformation is based on the property's type and the type of the enclosing context.

-By default, most property names are not transformed at all.
-However, if the getter of a property overrides a superclass or adopted protocol method that is also a property accessor, the Swift name of the overridden accessor's property will be used for consistency.
+If the getter of a property overrides a superclass or adopted protocol method that is also a property accessor, the Swift name of the overridden accessor's property will be used for consistency.
 If there's more than one such name, one is chosen arbitrarily.

 Properties with the type `BOOL` or `Boolean` use the name of the getter as the name of the Swift property by default, rather than the name of the property in Objective-C. This accounts for a difference in Swift and Objective-C naming conventions for boolean properties that use "is".